krobot-framework/krobot-docs/making-commands.md

 This is the path of a simple command " !hello ".

 Then, add its args.
-Each required arg must be surrounded by **"&lt; &gt;"** and optional arg by **"\[ \]"**.
+Each required arg must be surrounded by `< >` and optional arg by `[ ]`.
 Optionals args must be at the end.
 Args are named : you can then retrieve their values using the name you've given to them.

 ```
 !hello <first_name> [last_name]
 ```

-This is the path of a simple command " !hello ", with a required arg " first\_name ", and an optional arg " last\_name ".
+This is the path of a simple command `!hello`, with a required arg `first_name`, and an optional arg `last_name`.

 You can also make "list" args, they must be at the end of the path, and they are arguments that can take any amount of arg.